nuuuwan/news_lk3_data/README.md

 *2024-08-02 13:28:00* · [`adaderanalk`](https://www.adaderana.lk/news/100942/chief-incumbent-of-hunupitiya-gangaramaya-temple-passes-away) · `en`

 The Chief Sangha Nayake of the Colombo New Korale and Chief Incumbent of Hunupitiya Gangarama Temple in Colombo, Ven.
-Galaboda Gnanissara Thero, popularly know as “Podi Hamuduruwo”, has passed away, a short while ago.
+Galaboda Gnanissara Thero, popularly known as “Podi Hamuduruwo”, has passed away, a short while ago.

 Ven.
 Galaboda Gnanissara Thero was aged 81 at the time of his passing.